 Forensic science is the application of science to the criminal and civil laws that are enforced by police agencies in a criminal justice system.
 Students learn the basis of processing a crime scene and the physical evidence that may be discovered.
 Students then engage in studies of various aspects of forensic science.
 The properties of matter and glass are explored.
 Forensic toxicology and serology will investigate laws, drugs and DNA’s influences on the criminal justice system.
 Students analyze scenes involving arson and explosives.
 Students learn the appropriate procedure for fingerprinting and analysis of such prints.
 Technological advances and forensics science will be explored.
 One should be aware that the course material revolves around actual crimes that might be disturbing to some.
 Discretion by the parents is recommended.
 Throughout the year students are asked to investigate various scenarios and process evidence.
 This course challenges students to think critically and analyze data to determine its relevance in the crime.

 Prerequisites: Algebra I, Geometry, General or Honors Biology and Chemistry

 This course provides students with a modern view of the fundamental concepts of the physical world in which we live.
 The major topics covered are mechanics, energy, properties of matter & heat transfer, electricity & magnetism, sound & light, and modern physics.
 This course provides students with a conceptual understanding of concepts with a mathematical foundation.
 This class includes extensive investigative and laboratory work as well as written lab reports.

 Co-requisite: Algebra II or higher

-AP Physics 1 is an introductory Algebra-based Physics Course.
+Honors Physics 1 is an Algebra-based Physics Course.
 Students use modeling, laboratory investigations, lectures, and arguments to explore, refine, and prove understanding of the six big ideas around which the course centers.
 The six main ideas are: